CanDIG/clinical_ETL_code/README.md

 - `sheets`: lists of sheets in the clinical data:
     - raw (all sheets available for mapping)
     - final (subset of sheets actually used in the mapping)
+- `indexed`: a list of sheets that need a numeric row index, e.g. for specifying particular rows.
+Any sheets here will have an `index` column available to mapping functions.

 **Note:** Files should be specified as paths relative to the location of the manifest file.